mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

         - Define 5-12 competing factors.
         - Plot a dominant industry line.
         - Create your blue ocean offer by asking what competing factors can we eliminate, decrease, raise, and introduce.
-- **Competitor Analysis**: Understanding competitors’ strategy, business model, and future plans help us design better products and experiences.
-We can anticipate how competitors will react to our innovations, and how we can differentiate better (create unique value for our users).
-    - The first step of competitor analysis is identifying competitors.
-    - Divide the competition into direct and indirect competitors.
+- **Competition**: Divide the competition into direct and indirect competitors.
 Direct competitors are companies that offer the same product (or service) and indirect competitors offer a different product that solves the same problem.
 For example, Uber’s direct competitors are taxi companies and Lyft.
 The indirect competitors are bike sharing services, public transport, car sharing services, and walking on foot.
-    - Gather data for insights.
-Divide data gathering into three buckets:
-        - Business data: revenue, market share, etc.
-        - Product data: product portfolio, features, etc.
-        - Customers data: target group, reviews, etc.
+- **Discovery & Analysis**: An investigation into products is the best way to build product sense.
+Highlighting what is working, but also covering product friction—challenge, difficulty, or point of frustration a user encounters while interacting with a product—will allow you to build your product sense.
+This is how you drive continuous improvement and fix hidden pain points.
+Can’t continue to build great product muscle by reading articles.
+Hands-on experience beats any book or lecture in gaining a deep understanding of how to build great products.
+Below are a list of questions to get started when you are doing a product log or a product teardown.
+    - Objective: What is the offering?
+What is the user trying to accomplish?
+    - Persona/Target User: Who is the user (persona, experience level)?
+    - Background: What is the founder/organization story?
+What is their mission?
+What is the motivation for people behind the product?
+    - Pain Points/Obstacles: Where did the user encounter friction?
+What problem does this product solve?
+Is this really a problem?
+Is it an underlying problem or a surface level problem?
+How painful is this problem for users?
+    - Positive Elements: What worked well or delighted the user?
+    - Personalization: How much customization affordance does a product offer to its clients?
+    - Competitors: Who are the most competent competitors to this offering?
+How does this compare to using an alternative solution?
+Does a market really need another offering?
+    - Severity & Impact: How serious is the issue? (often color-coded or scored)
+    - User Delight: Are there any design patterns or user experience that standout?
+    - Org Structure: Do they have unique organizational structure to empower product, design and engineering to solve user problems?
+What is their team culture?
+    - Growth & Distribution: How does the product grow?
+Are there any unique growth strategies?
+What is the distribution model?
+    - Strategy: What is the strategic goal?
+How does it support the business model?
+    - Step-by-Step Log: Detailed account of actions taken and what happened at each step.
+    - Suggested Improvements: Ideas for resolving the friction.

 ## Further reading
 <details>